 - The Beginnings Of Modern Aromatherapy and Essential Oils.

 History Of Aromatherapy And Essential Oils.

-The holistic practice of Aromatherapy is a derivative of two other words:
+The Word Aromatherapy is a derivative of two other words:

 - Aroma – meaning “to have or emit a fragrance or smell”

 - Therapy – meaning “to give or take part in a type of treatment for illness or imbalance”

 The first recorded historical evidence of Aromatherapy is credited to an Egyptian medical papyrus which dates back to around 1555 BC.

 The image depicts Ptahhotep who is having his legs massaged by a servant.

 However it is likely that the use of medicinal oils was practiced long before any form of imagery or written records appeared.

 Of interest, even in the earliest of recorded history the essential oil usage contained reference to specific remedies for illnesses along with the methods of treatment.